laubfall/footystats-tools/README.md

 #### Download Times

 MatchStats CSV Files are downloaded at 00.00 and 12.00.
-All other files are downloaded every 30 days (cause of their more static nature and the sheer quantity) if relevant for the current season.
-Files for older seasons are only downloaded once.
+All other files are downloaded only if configured in the download csv file (s. next section) and if when footystats-tools does match prediction.
+E.g. match prediction is calculated for a german Bundesliga match, then footystats-tools checks if the german Bundesliga Team CSV Files are available and if not it downloads them.

 #### Generating the Download-CSV-Config for non-MatchStats-Csv-Files